State-mandated PFML

 • Caring for a family member with a serious health condition;

-Benefit duration: The maximum available leave that can be taken for any leave reason is 12 weeks.
-However, an additional four weeks of leave is available due to a serious health condition related to pregnancy or childbirth complications.
-Therefore, the maximum available leave is 12 or 16 weeks.
-The leave maximums are available per “application year” which is measured as the 12-month period beginning on the 1st day of the calendar week in which an employee files an application for family and medical leave insurance benefits.
+Benefit duration: A combined maximum of twelve (12) weeks of leave is available for the leave reasons listed above.
+An additional four (4) weeks of leave is available for serious health conditions related to pregnancy or childbirth complications.
+An additional twelve (12) weeks of paid leave is available for an employee whose infant is receiving inpatient care in the NICU.
+The leave maximums are available per “application year” which is measured as the 12-month period beginning on the first day of the calendar week in which an employee files an application for family and medical leave insurance benefits.

-Benefit amount: Benefits are paid at 90% of the employee’s average weekly wages up to 50% of the state’s average weekly wage.
-Earnings greater than 50% of the state’s average weekly wage will be paid at 50%.
-The maximum benefit will be set to 90% of the state average weekly wage which is $1,324.21 per week in 2025.
+Benefit amount: Benefits are paid at 90% of the employee’s average weekly wage (AWW) up to 50% of the state’s average weekly wage (SAWW).
+Earnings greater than 50% of the SAWW will be paid at 50%.
+The maximum benefit is set to 90% of the SAWW.
+Effective July 1, 2025, the SAWW applicable to new and in-flight claims is $1,534.94 and the maximum weekly benefit amount for new and in-flight claims is $1,381.45.

 What Voya offers: